stjude-rust-labs/http-cache-stream/README.md

   cached bodies, but does provide some fault tolerance for writes to cache storage (i.e. partially written cache entries are discarded).
 * The API for `http-cache-stream` is not nearly as configurable as `http-cache`.
-* Only a middleware implementation for `reqwest` will be made initially.
+* Currently only supports a middleware implementation for `reqwest`.

 ## Development